-A log of all the books I've read since ~2021.
-See my instapaper for the more blog-post shaped things I consume.
+A log of all the books I've read since ~2021 in reverse chronological order.
 Italics indicate I only skimmed/partially read.
+Last updated: May 30th 2025.

 Suggestions always welcome.